BorisG0/TCP_Chat_System/README.md

 example `java ServerMCS [port of server] [other port 1] [other ports 2] ...`

-start first server class without parameters `java Server`, the default parameters are 7770 7771 7772
+start first server class without parameters `java ServerMCS`, the default parameters are 7770 7771 7772

-start second server using `java Server 7771 7770 7772`
+start second server using `java ServerMCS 7771 7770 7772`

-start third server using `java Server 7772 7770 7771`
+start third server using `java ServerMCS 7772 7770 7771`

-and the client with `java ClientMCS 0 7770 7771 7772`
+and the client with `java Client 0 7770 7771 7772`